danielfalbo/danielfalbo/README.md

 #### 📫 How to reach me:

-[twitter](http://twitter.com/danielfalbo_) if you just want to talk or [danielfalbo@engineer.com](mailto:danielfalbo@engineer.com) if you want to propose me projects or more serious things
+[Twitter](http://twitter.com/danielfalbo_) if you'd like to talk, [danielfalbo@engineer.com](mailto:danielfalbo@engineer.com) if you want to propose projects or other formal things

 <!--
 ### 🔭 I'm currently working on ...